-The time-varying networks of 20th, 22nd and 26th day also behave more or less in the same way as for day 9 (see fig~\ref{fig7}, fig~\ref{fig8}, fig~\ref{fig9}).
-All these time-varying networks typically show a similar slow growth stage followed by a steep rise which is in contrast to their static counterparts (see fig~\ref{fig5}) where we found mostly 3 distinct phase of the dynamics - a growth stage, followed by a sharp fall due to series of successful interactions and a meta-stable state due to presence of community structures.
-This discrepancy in the behavior of $N_w(t)$ and $N_d(t)$ curves is due to the fact that the time-varying networks witness a continuous influx of new agents into the system with inventions happening throughout the evolution and the old agents not playing enough games with the new ones to negotiate and agree upon an opinion.
+Therefore, in a nutshell, the continuous inventions, the influx of new connections (causing more failures) and the fact that the opinions get trapped within local neighborhoods together contribute to the steeply rising memory size over the time evolution of the dynamics.

-In fig~\ref{fig10}, we show how the frequency of interaction between a pair of individuals predicts the similarity of the opinions among individuals over different instants of time.
+As an additional objective, in fig~\ref{fig10}, we show how the frequency of interaction between a pair of individuals predicts the similarity of the opinions among the individuals over different instants of time.
 We measure the similarity of opinions between a pair of individuals by Jaccard Coefficient (JC) of their inventories.
 It is formally defined as the size of the intersection divided by the size of the union of the inventories i.e., $JC(A_i,A_j) = \frac{|A_i\cap A_j|}{|A_i\cup A_j|}$ where $A_i$ is $i^{th}$ agent's inventory.
-From all the graphs, it is evident that there is a trend of having higher similarity in opinions with the higher edge-weight where edge-weight reflects the frequency of interactions between a pair till that particular instant of time.
+From all the graphs, it is evident that there is a trend of having higher similarity in opinions between agents showing higher edge-weights where edge-weight reflects the frequency of interactions between an agent pair till that particular instant of time.
 Thus, with frequent meetings, individuals tend to share similar opinion.
-This usually also happens in real-life scenarios where more we meet more similar-opinionated people we become.
+This usually also happens in real-life scenarios where more we meet more is the alignment between us on different opinions.